Ankur2024/Ankur-Portfolio/README.md

 );
 Make sure to configure your own EmailJS template and environment variables.
 ```
-🖼️ Projects Showcase
-Each project card includes:

-Project name and description

-Technologies used

-GitHub link

-Demo (if available)

-Status (Completed / In Progress)

-You can customize these in src/data/projects.ts.

 🌓 Theme Support
 This site supports light and dark modes, and automatically adapts based on the user's system preference using Tailwind's dark: classes.